t-denis/PropertyChanged/README.md

 This branch adds an ability to explicitly specify tracked properties.
-A code based on naming conventions only may become too fragile.
+Because a code based on naming conventions only may become too fragile.

 ```cs
 public class Person : INotifyPropertyChanged